hltj/kotlin-web-site-cn/docs/topics/annotations.md

 }
 ```

 ```kotlin
 // Kotlin
 @AnnWithArrayValue("abc", "foo", "bar") class C
 ```

-For other arguments that have an array type, you need to use the array literal syntax or
+For other arguments that have an array type, you need to use the array literal syntax (since Kotlin 1.2) or
 `arrayOf(...)`:

 ``` java
 // Java